itsmechand/Own-AI-Model/README.md

-# Own AI Model - Local LLM Deployment & Interactive Web UI
+# Own AI Model - Local LLM Deployment

 ## Overview
 A privacy-first, cloud-free environment for running and interacting with Large Language Models (LLMs) locally.
 This project demonstrates both Python and JavaScript integrations with Ollama and LLaMA 3, featuring a modern, responsive web interface and secure, offline AI inference.